Keio University

 3. The Essence of the Problem

-Under current labor standards laws, a driver's daily working hours are set at 8 hours and weekly working hours at 40 hours.
-However, duty hours (including break times) can be extended up to 320 hours within a range that does not exceed 293 hours per month and 3,516 hours throughout the year.
-While it is permissible to exceed 293 hours in a month, the number of times this occurs throughout the year must be kept to 6 or fewer, and the total excess time must be within 320 hours.
-Furthermore, daily duty hours (24 hours from the start of work) are set at 13 hours or less, and even if exceeded, they must be within 16 hours.
-Drivers must be given 8 consecutive hours of rest time within a 24-hour period.
-There is a constraint that the number of times daily duty hours exceed 15 hours is limited to twice a week; it is not the case that daily overtime can be freely extended as long as total overtime is kept within 320 hours.
+Under current labor standards laws, a driver's working hours are set at 8 hours per day and 40 hours per week.
+However, duty hours (including break times) are limited to 293 hours per month and 3,516 hours per year, with the possibility of extending up to 320 hours.
+While the 293-hour monthly limit can be exceeded, the number of times it is exceeded must be kept to six or fewer per year, and the total excess time must be within 320 hours.
+Furthermore, duty hours for a single day (24 hours from the start of work) are set at 13 hours or less, and even if exceeded, they must be within 16 hours; drivers must be given 8 consecutive hours of rest within a 24-hour period.
+There is a constraint that the number of times daily duty hours exceed 15 hours is limited to twice a week, so it is not as if daily overtime can be freely extended as long as total overtime is kept within 320 hours.

-Driving time is also regulated to be within 9 hours on average over two days, and weekly driving time is limited to 44 hours on average over two weeks.
-Regarding the two-day average, it is judged legal if the average with the previous day exceeds 9 hours but the average with the following day is within 9 hours, making it a relatively loose regulation.
-Furthermore, it is stipulated that a 30-minute break must be given after 4 hours of driving, and there is a rule that breaks of less than 10 minutes are not recognized as rest.
-In other words, unlike other types of labor, driving a car requires a minimum rest time of 10 minutes or more for each break based on scientific evidence that frequent short breaks do not lead to recovery from physical fatigue, including mental fatigue.
-A total of 30 minutes or more of rest (in increments of 10 minutes or more) must be taken within a 4-hour and 30-minute period.
+Driving time is also regulated to an average of 9 hours or less over two days, and weekly driving time is limited to an average of 44 hours over two weeks.
+Regarding the two-day average, the regulation is somewhat loose, as it is considered legal if the average with the following day is within 9 hours, even if the average with the previous day exceeds 9 hours.
+Furthermore, it is stipulated that a 30-minute break must be given after 4 hours of driving, with a rule that breaks of less than 10 minutes do not count.
+In other words, unlike other types of labor, driving requires a minimum rest period of 10 minutes or more based on scientific evidence that frequent short breaks do not lead to recovery from physical and mental fatigue; a total of 30 minutes or more of rest (in increments of at least 10 minutes) must be taken within a 4-hour and 30-minute period.

-The biggest change in the new regulations to be enforced from April 2024 lies in the clarification of constraints on overtime working hours.
+The biggest change in the new regulations to be implemented from April 2024 is the clarification of constraints on overtime work hours.
 Figure 3 shows the main contents of the revision.

 The main changes regarding duty hours include shortening the maximum daily duty hours to 15 hours, shortening the maximum monthly duty hours to 284 hours, and shortening the maximum annual extendable duty hours to 310 hours.
-In particular, setting a cap of 960 hours for labor other than a driver's driving duties is unprecedented, and its impact is difficult to gauge.
-A typical example is shipper companies making drivers perform unloading work or warehouse work.
-Even under current rules, there are constraints on maximum hours, and recording them in daily reports is mandatory.
+In particular, setting a 960-hour cap on labor hours other than driving duties for drivers is unprecedented, and its impact is difficult to gauge.
+A typical example is shippers having drivers perform unloading or warehouse work; even under current rules, there are constraints on maximum hours, and recording these in daily reports is mandatory.

-According to data from the Japan Trucking Association, 30% of companies have annual overtime hours exceeding 960 hours.
-If transportation capacity is calculated using this data, without countermeasures, transportation capacity will decrease by 14% in fiscal 2024 (equivalent to 400 million tons of cargo) and by 34% in 2030 (equivalent to 900 million tons of cargo).
-In these calculations, it seems the data is treated directly as being untransportable, but strictly speaking, the content needs to be scrutinized.
-I must first point out that it is not correct to apply macro data directly to operational problems.
+According to data from the Japan Trucking Association, 30% of companies have overtime hours exceeding 960 hours per year.
+If transportation capacity is calculated using this data, without countermeasures, capacity will decrease by 14% in fiscal 2024 (equivalent to 400 million tons of cargo) and by 34% in 2030 (equivalent to 900 million tons).
+I should first point out that while these calculations likely treat the data directly as "untransportable," the details need to be scrutinized, and it is not correct to apply macro data directly to operational problems.

 Next, there is a calculation regarding transportation between Tokyo and Osaka.
 The distance is 550 kilometers.
-If one driver drives while following the rules, the actual duty hours would be 12.5 hours.
-However, to keep annual non-driving work hours to 960 and duty hours to 3,300 from 2024, it is said that the daily duty hour limit must be set to 12 hours.
-Consequently, it will be necessary for two people to handle it, which will increase costs and heighten the possibility of delayed arrivals.
-However, the purpose of this calculation is to advocate for relaxing the maximum speed on expressways to 100 km/h, and it is not a comprehensive calculation of transportation capacity.
+If one driver operates according to the rules, the actual duty hours would be 12.5 hours.
+However, to keep annual non-driving work hours to 960 and total duty hours to 3,300 starting in 2024, the daily duty hour limit would reportedly need to be 12 hours.
+Consequently, two people would be required, leading to increased costs and a higher possibility of delayed arrivals.
+However, the purpose of this calculation is to advocate for relaxing the maximum speed on expressways to 100 km/h, and it is not a comprehensive calculation of transport capacity.

-While the various data calculations and the policy package are not incorrect, it cannot be said that the impact of the 2024 problem on our country's economy has been correctly estimated, and it is unclear whether the measures are directly linked to solving the problem.
-This is because the data used for calculations is not only fragmentary but also ignores preconditions, fails to consider the relationships between data points, and lacks an analysis of the problem as a logistics system.
+While the various data calculations and the policy package are not incorrect, it cannot be said that the impact of the 2024 problem on the Japanese economy has been correctly estimated, and it is unclear if the measures are directly linked to solving the problem.
+This is because the data used for calculations is fragmentary, prerequisites are ignored, relationships between data points are not considered, and a problem analysis of the logistics system as a whole has not been performed.

-I am very much in favor of taking up the 2024 problem as a movement to carry out logistics reform.
-I believe the multi-layered subcontracting structure in the logistics industry is a major problem, as is the fact that drivers are forced to perform many tasks outside of driving operations.
+I am very much in favor of treating the 2024 problem as a movement to carry out logistics reform.
+I believe the multi-layered subcontracting structure in the logistics industry is a major problem, as is the fact that drivers are forced to perform many non-driving tasks.
 I hope that the government's leadership will contribute significantly to solving these two problems and other derived issues, such as overloading and serious accidents.

-We need to reconsider how the 1990 deregulation changed our country's logistics industry over the following 10 years and simulate how the current tightening of regulations will change the logistics industry over the next 10 years.
-The 2024 problem has a structure where it significantly affects operators handling transportation as subcontractors, which in turn affects large companies.
+We need to reconsider how the 1990 deregulation changed Japan's logistics industry over the following decade and simulate how the current tightening of regulations will change the industry over the next ten years.
+The 2024 problem has a structure where it significantly affects subcontractors responsible for transport, which in turn affects large companies.
 We should objectively and scientifically conduct dynamic simulations of the social system.

-The calculation that the 2024 problem—that is, the tightening of regulations—will reduce logistics capacity is only the surface of the problem.
+The calculation that logistics capacity will decrease due to the 2024 problem—that is, the tightening of regulations—is only the surface of the issue.
 The essence of the problem is to correctly analyze why such a problem occurred and to design a correct mechanism.
-This is because shouting about the 2024 problem for 10 years will not solve it.
-It is easy to estimate that the management status of small-scale operators will deteriorate due to the tightening of regulations, leading to an increase in bankruptcies.
-While this may resolve the multi-layered structure, we must think about how to deal with the problem of our country's total transportation capacity decreasing.
+Shouting about the 2024 problem for ten years will not solve it.
+It is easy to estimate that the management status of small-scale operators will worsen and bankruptcies will increase due to the tightening of regulations.
+While this may resolve the multi-layered structure, we must consider how to deal with the problem of Japan's total transport capacity decreasing.

-What we must do now, in addition to investing in the development of specific technologies, is to urgently develop highly skilled logistics personnel from the perspectives of time competition, evolutionary competition, and sustainable development.
-Therefore, the essence of the 2024 problem is not a lack of capacity, but the design of a new mechanism and the development of highly skilled logistics personnel who can execute it.
-Unless we develop highly skilled logistics personnel who can scientifically analyze various levels of problems in the logistics field and provide the correct prescriptions, the 2024 problem could turn into a man-made disaster.
+What we must do now, in addition to investing in the development of specific technologies, is to urgently develop highly skilled logistics professionals from the perspectives of time competition, evolutionary competition, and sustainable development.
+Therefore, the essence of the 2024 problem is not a lack of capacity, but the design of a new mechanism and the cultivation of highly skilled logistics professionals who can execute it.
+Unless we develop highly skilled logistics professionals who can scientifically analyze various levels of problems in the logistics field and provide the correct prescriptions, the 2024 problem could become a man-made disaster.

-4. The Importance of Developing Highly Skilled Logistics Personnel
+4. The Importance of Developing Highly Skilled Logistics Professionals

-The importance of developing highly skilled logistics personnel is a common understanding in society, and the Ministry of Land, Infrastructure, Transport and Tourism has already held three symposiums.
-Regarding the profile of highly skilled logistics personnel, the following three abilities are highlighted:
+The importance of developing highly skilled logistics professionals is a common understanding in society, and the Ministry of Land, Infrastructure, Transport and Tourism has already held three symposiums on the topic.
+Regarding the profile of highly skilled logistics professionals, the following three abilities are highlighted:

 (1) The ability to respond to digitalization and think in a data-driven manner